FrancescaSadler/liri/README.md

          Country where the movie was produced.
          Language of the movie.
          Plot of the movie.
          Actors in the movie.

-    -do-what-it-says
+    do-what-it-says
          executes the query found in random.txt

 ## Demo